JDeep1234/OT-Security-Anomaly-Detection/README.md

 ## 🚀 Overview

-OT-sentinel is a comprehensive cybersecurity monitoring solution for Industrial Control Systems (ICS) and Operational Technology (OT) environments.
+A comprehensive cybersecurity monitoring solution for Industrial Control Systems (ICS) and Operational Technology (OT) environments.
 It combines machine learning-powered threat detection with an intuitive real-time dashboard to protect critical infrastructure from cyber attacks.

 ### 🎯 Key Features